SQL-Exchange: Transforming SQL Queries Across Domains: Downstream Task Performance

+\paragraph{\textbf{Filtering Ablations}} Table~\ref{tab:text_to_sql_ablation_combined} examines the effect of removing execution or semantic filtering when selecting mapped examples.
+We restrict our ablation study to the SQL-Encoder setting, which supports both 1-shot and 3-shot prompting and offers the most complete retrieval pipeline, making it a representative case for isolating filter effects.
+Extending ablations to all methods and models would require substantially more LLM calls, which is impractical in time and cost.
+For the same reason, \textsf{GPT-4o} is not included.

+Across models, removing semantic filtering causes the largest accuracy drops—especially for smaller LMs (e.g., –1.4\% on BIRD for \textsf{LLaMA-3B}, –1.36\% on SPIDER for \textsf{Qwen-3B}).
+This shows that keeping the NL question aligned with the mapped SQL is crucial.
+Execution filtering has a smaller impact and can even help slightly when removed for stronger models (e.g., +0.5\% for \textsf{GPT-4o-mini}), indicating that larger LMs can tolerate minor SQL imperfections.
+Smaller models, however, are more sensitive to both types of errors, underscoring the value of filtering for lower-capacity settings.

-While our method consistently outperforms zero-shot and unmapped one-shot baselines, it still falls short of Oracle performance.
+\paragraph{\textbf{Understanding the Oracle–Mapped Gap}} While our method consistently outperforms zero-shot and unmapped one-shot baselines, it still falls short of Oracle performance.
 This gap arises because Oracle examples, drawn from the development set, often closely mirrors the target query logic—sharing joins, filters, ordering, and aggregation.
 In contrast, SQL-Exchange mappings are constrained by the availability and structure of source queries, which may lack strong logical or schema-level alignment.

 Mapped queries sometimes retain redundant joins (e.g., auxiliary tables) or introduce irrelevant filters, misleading the LLM.
 Oracle examples also employ more precise constructs (e.g., \textsf{IS NOT NULL}, \textsf{DISTINCT}) and exact aggregation logic that better match the NL question.
 Lastly, Oracle queries often reflect more natural phrasing and keyword overlap with the test NL question, further helping the model follow the correct reasoning path.